 Don't let your digital marketing become outdated.
 Take a look at this list of must-know digital marketing terms we compiled to help you stay on top of your digital marketing services moving forward.

-Account-Based Marketing (aka, Key Account Marketing) — marketing strategy that focuses on highly targeted companies determined to be the best fit for your product or service; each target is treated like its own market with a strategy tailored directly to them.
+Account-Based Marketing (aka, Key Account Marketing) — a marketing strategy that focuses on highly targeted companies determined to be the best fit for your product or service; each target is treated as its own market with a strategy tailored directly to them.

-Adwords Extensions — additional pieces of information that can be added to Google AdWords ads to help advertisers create richer, more informative ads, including reviews, address, pricing, callouts, app downloads, site links and click-to-call.
+Ads Extensions — additional pieces of information that can be added to Google Ads ads to help advertisers create richer, more informative ads, including reviews, address, pricing, callouts, app downloads, site links, and click-to-call.

 Ad Network — a grouping of websites or digital properties (like apps) where ads can appear.
 For example, Google has two ad networks: the search network (text ads that appear in search results) and the display network (image ads that appear on millions of websites that have partnered with Google).

-Aggregation — the process of collecting social media content from multiple platforms—like Twitter, Instagram and Facebook—into one unified presentation to drive engagement and potentially sales.
+Aggregation — the process of collecting social media content from multiple platforms—like Twitter, Instagram, and Facebook—into one unified presentation to drive engagement and potentially sales.1.